TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/api/users.md

 c - message: `The username ${username} was already taken` D - message: `TypeError: Cannot read properties of undefined (reading 'toString')`

+Note:
+    While using Postman:
+    - Error 500:
+        Short password : less than 6 characters --> 500 {"message":"The username tiago was already taken"} --> 400 Bad Request
+        Email wrong written/Invalid email: no “@” for example --> 500 {"message":"TypeError: Cannot read properties of undefined (reading 'toString')"}--> 400 Bad Request
+        “null” username: 500 {"message":"TypeError: Cannot read properties of undefined (reading 'toString')"}--> 400 Bad Request
+        Short username (less than 2 characters) --> 500 {"message":"TypeError: Cannot read properties of undefined (reading 'toString')"}--> 400 Bad Request
+    - There is an absense of the report messages that will inform the needed number of characters ('@', n. characters password/username).

 ## Relate the REST API endpoints with User Stories
 | US 001 | [User Registration](../../us001/Readme.md)|
 ________________________________________________________________________________________